xpack-dev-tools/windows-build-tools-xpack/README-MAINTAINER.md

 ### Manual tests

-Install the binaries on all supported platforms and check if they are functional, possibly by running Eclipse builds.
+Install the binaries and check if they are functional, possibly by running Eclipse builds.

 ## Create a new GitHub pre-release draft